cyberArtik/FAF.LFA21.1/Readme.md

 ### The Main Method (Main.ts)

-The `Main.ts` file processes `.pixili` files by:
+The `Main.ts` file serves as the entry point for processing `.pixili` files through the following sequence of operations:

-1. Reading the file contents.
-2. Creating a `Tokenizer` instance.
-3. Tokenizing the input into `Token` objects.
-4. Displaying the token details.
+It reads the contents of the specified file, creates an instance of the `Tokenizer` class, invokes the tokenizer to transform the input into a collection of `Token` objects, and displays detailed information about each generated token.

 ```typescript
 import { Tokenizer } from './Tokenizer';